Ian Sneddon: Life

 Sneddon was born in Glasgow on 8 December 1919, the son of Mary Ann Cameron and Naismith Sneddon.
 He was educated at Hyndland School in Glasgow.

 He studied mathematics and physics at the University of Glasgow, graduating with a BSc.
 He then went to the University of Cambridge, gaining an MA in 1941.
 From 1942 to 1945, during World War II, he served as a Scientific Officer to the Ministry of Supply.
 After the war he worked as a Research Officer for H H Wills Laboratory at the University of Bristol.
 In 1946, he began lecturing in Natural Philosophy (physics) at the University of Glasgow.

-In 1950, he received a professorship at University College, North Staffordshire.
+In 1950, he received a professorship at University College of North Staffordshire.
 In 1956, he returned to the University of Glasgow as Professor of Mathematics.

 In 1958, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Robert Alexander Rankin, Philip Ivor Dee, William Marshall Smart and Edward Copson.
-He won the Society's Makdougall-Brisbane Prize for the period 1956-58.
+He won the Society's Makdougall-Brisbane Prize for the period 1956–58.
 In 1983, he was further elected a Fellow of the Royal Society of London.

 He retired in 1985, and died in Glasgow on 4 November 2000.